 You’ve heard what your people have to say.
 Now what can you do to help?

 Sometimes, it helps to break down the situation: what’s the problem?
 What’s the worst that can happen?
 What can we change to make this work better for everyone?
 What are some alternatives that will work?
 What should each person do to help?
 How should we proceed?
 Not every conflict needs to be fixed by upper management.
-The first step of resolution is for employees to try to work out their conflicts on their own, as escalating every issue may do more harm than good (shocking, we know).
+The first step of workplace conflict resolution is for employees to try to work out their conflicts on their own, as escalating every issue may do more harm than good (shocking, we know).

 There’s a parental strategy out there that says it’s important to let children argue until the problem escalates to violence so that they learn to work issues out on their own.
 This is an extreme example, and obviously you should never condone violence in the office or allow any conflicts in the workplace to escalate to that level.
 However, the underlying concept does have merit: it’s important that employees try to work out their smaller issues amongst themselves.